lukeinator42/transfer_learning_sound_classification/blog_post.md

 Identifying sounds in the environment around us is something we as humans do quickly and easily everyday, and yet it is fairly difficult for computers to do this.
 If computers could accurately identify sounds, this would have lots of applications for robotics, security, and many other areas.

-Recently there have been many developments related to computer vision.
-Through advances in deep learning and the creation of large datasets such as [ImageNet](http://www.image-net.org/) for training deep learning models, computer vision has seen huge improvements.
+Recently there have been many developments related to computer vision, through advances in deep learning and the creation of large datasets such as [ImageNet](http://www.image-net.org/) for training deep learning models.

 The area of auditory perception, however, hasn't quite caught up to computer vision.
 Google recently released [AudioSet](https://research.google.com/audioset/), a large scale dataset of annotated sounds.
 Hopefully we'll start to see major improvements in sound classification and similar areas.